geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_run_the_segmentation_pipeline.md

     - The buffer size must match the buffer size of the data fetcher
     - The buffer is removed from the predictions after the inference

-Have a look at the [API reference](../../api_reference/inference/model/segmentation_model.md#aviary.inference.SegmentationModelConfig) for more details on the configuration options.
+Have a look at the [API reference][API reference SegmentationModel] for more details on the configuration options.

+  [`ONNXSegmentationModel`]: ../../api_reference/inference/model/onnx_segmentation_model.md
+  [API reference SegmentationModel]: ../../api_reference/inference/model/segmentation_model.md#aviary.inference.SegmentationModelConfig

 ---

 ### Step 6: Configure the exporter

-To export the predictions dynamically as geospatial data, we will use the [`SegmentationExporter`](../../api_reference/inference/exporter/segmentation_exporter.md) with the following configuration:
+To export the predictions dynamically as geospatial data, we will use the [`SegmentationExporter`] with the following configuration:

 ``` yaml title="config.yaml"